Beilis affair: Appearance of the "ritual" version

-The investigation was conducted by the head of the Kiev detective department Yevgeny Mishchuk; the preliminary investigation was carried out by the investigator for especially important cases of the Kiev District Court Vasily Fenenko, and supervision—by the prosecutor of the Kiev District Court Nikolai Brandorf.
+The investigation was conducted by the head of the Kiev detective department Yevgeny Mishchuk; the preliminary investigation was carried out by the investigator for especially important cases of the Kiev District Court Vasily Fenenko, and supervision—by the prosecutor of the Kiev District Court, Nikolay Brandorf.
 Also, to assist the investigation, an official for special assignments, assistant head of the detective department of the capital Mechislav Kuntsevich, was sent from Saint Petersburg for a short time.
 They did not deny the possibility of the "ritual" nature of the murder, but after checking, they found no confirmation of this.
-Initially, the main version was mercenary motives: it was assumed that the boy's father, who had separated from his mother, had left a significant sum in Andrei's name, so suspicion fell on the boy's mother, his stepfather Luka Prikhodko, and a whole series of other relatives.
-Alexandra Prikhodko was arrested immediately after the initiation of the case, but then released; Luka Prikhodko was arrested twice (the second time—together with his father), but was also released.
+Initially, the main version was mercenary motives: it was assumed that the boy's father, who had separated from his mother, had left a significant sum in Andriy's name, so suspicion fell on the boy's mother, his stepfather Luka Prikhodko, and a whole series of other relatives.
+Aleksandra Prikhodko was arrested immediately after the initiation of the case, but then released; Luka Prikhodko was arrested twice (the second time—together with his father), but was also released.
 It also turned out that the evidence against the relatives had been deliberately fabricated, and the confessions of the stepfather and uncle had been beaten out by the investigation.
 The right-wingers openly declared that the Jews had bribed the police to direct the investigation down a false path.

 From the very beginning of the investigation, its course began to be influenced by the opportunistic and amateurish interference of the press, not only reactionary-right, but also democratic-liberal.
-Thus, the version of the involvement of Yushchinsky's relatives was voiced by the journalist of the liberal Kievskaya Mysl Semyon Barschevsky.
+Thus, the version of the involvement of Yushchinskyi's relatives was voiced by Semyon Barshchevsky, a journalist of the liberal Kievskaya Mysl newspaper.
 When this version turned out to be unfounded, Kievskaya Mysl tried to accuse gypsies who had camped not far from the crime scene of the murder.